ServiceStack/servicestack.net/MyApp/_posts/2024-09-26_scalable-sqlite.md

-Ever since adding [support for Litestream](https://docs.servicestack.net/ormlite/litestream) in our project's templates [GitHub Action Deployments](https://servicestack.net/posts/kubernetes_not_required) we've been using SQLite as the backend for our new .NET Apps as it's the [most cost-effective option](https://docs.servicestack.net/ormlite/litestream#savings-at-scale) that frees us from needing to use a cloud managed database which lets us make use of Hetzner's much cheaper [US Cloud VMs](https://www.hetzner.com/cloud/).
+Ever since adding [support for Litestream](https://docs.servicestack.net/ormlite/litestream) in our project's templates [GitHub Action Deployments](https://servicestack.net/posts/kubernetes_not_required) we've been using SQLite as the backend for our new .NET C# Apps as it's the [most cost-effective option](https://docs.servicestack.net/ormlite/litestream#savings-at-scale) that frees us from needing to use a cloud managed database which lets us make use of Hetzner's much cheaper [US Cloud VMs](https://www.hetzner.com/cloud/).